Hardcore Justice (2014): Storylines

 Mr. Anderson had been feuding with Samuel Shaw earlier in the year as the two traded wins in a steel cage match at Lockdown, a Straitjacket match on the April 3 episode of Impact Wrestling and a Committed match at Sacrifice.
 Shaw would then be sent into a psychiatric facility for intervention and was released from the facility on the June 26 episode of Impact Wrestling under the supervision of Gunner, who helped Shaw throughout the duration.
 The following week, on Impact Wrestling, Shaw apologized to Anderson and Christy Hemme for his recent behavior.
 On the August 7 episode of Impact Wrestling, Gunner, Shaw and Anderson competed in a six-man tag team match against The BroMans (Robbie E, Jessie Godderz and DJ Z), which the former trio lost and Anderson blamed Shaw for the loss.
 On the August 14 episode of Impact Wrestling, Shaw attacked Anderson during Anderson's match with Gunner, which led to an "I Quit" match between Anderson and Shaw at Hardcore Justice.

 Magnus defeated Willow in a match at Slammiversary XII.
 On the June 19 episode of Impact Wrestling, Willow and Abyss attacked Bram and Magnus backstage after Bram and Magnus lost their World Tag Team Championship match against The Wolves.
 The following week, on Impact Wrestling, Bram and Magnus defeated Abyss and Willow in a Monster's Ball match.
 Abyss then disappeared from TNA for over a month until he returned to TNA on the July 24 episode of Impact Wrestling by attacking Bram and Magnus after Bram and Magnus attacked Mr. Anderson and Gunner.
-On the August 7 episode of Impact Wrestling, Bram defeated Abyss in a Monster's Ball match by using Janice.
+On the August 7 episode of Impact Wrestling, Bram defeated Abyss in a Monster's Ball match by using Janice (A Nail Board that was commonly used by Abyss).
 On the August 14 episode of Impact Wrestling, Abyss demanded that Bram return Janice to him and then Abyss challenged Bram to a Stairway to Janice match at Hardcore Justice, which was later made official.